 - Right-click anywhere in the box where the devices are listed and select the Show Disabled Devices option, so that there is a check mark next to it.

 - This displays any device that has been disabled on the computer.
-If no new devices are found, it's likely you do not have this issue and we'd suggest reinstalling your sound card drivers or downloading and installing the latest drivers for your sound card.
+If no new devices are found, it's likely there is something wrong with the sound card or sound card drivers.
+We'd suggest reinstalling your sound card drivers or downloading and installing the latest drivers for your sound card.

 - In the 'Device usage' drop-down menu, select the Use this device (enable) option.

-- Click OK until all other windows are closed and re-start Audacity if it was open.
+- Click OK until all other windows are closed.

-If the above steps do not resolve the issue, the sound card in your computer is likely not functioning properly and is defective.
+If the above troubleshooting options do not resolve the issue either, the sound card in your computer may not be functioning properly or Audacity is not able to detect it.
 You can try removing the sound card and installing it again in the computer, then test with Audacity to see if the error is resolved or if it persists.